Get in touch with us

 Most famous cable car in Lisbon in Bica district.

-In Lisbon, there are three funiculars, also referred to as cable cars, lifts or elevators, that are considered national treasures,, and help you get around the city of eights hills with the Gloria Elevator, Lavra Elevator, and Bica Elevator.
+In Lisbon, there are three funiculars, also referred to as cable cars, lifts or elevators, that are considered national treasures, and help you get around the city of eights hills.
+They are the Gloria Elevator, the Lavra Elevator, and the Bica Elevator.

 The Gloria Funicular can be caught at Avenida da Liberdade, by Praça dos Restauradores taking you up to Bairro Alto, Príncipe Real neighbourhood, and witness amazing views of the city at the garden and lookout point of São Pedro de Alcântara.